-In the last 4 years as a Green Cross Australia volunteer, Mr Mansfield has focused support on online Green Cross Australia programs to advance sustainable development of Australia's built environment and promote natural disaster resilience.
-In 2013 Jeremy also led a panel on a 7 city tour of Australia & NZ sponsored by CIBSE called 'Adapt and Survive - from hindsight to foresight'.
+As a Green Cross Australia volunteer, Mr Mansfield supported the online GCA programs to advance sustainable development of Australia's built environment and promote natural disaster resilience.
+In 2013 Mr Mansfield also led a panel on a 7 city tour of Australia & NZ sponsored by CIBSE called 'Adapt and Survive - from hindsight to foresight.